 UnitedHealthcare offers a dual-eligibility SNP for no monthly cost and with a $7,550 MOOP.
 This HMO-based plan restricts you to a certain network of physicians and won’t cover out-of-network costs.
 However, it does allocate $3,000 in coverage for dental procedures.

 BCBS of Rhode Island offers a compromise between the other plans with its HMO-based dual-eligibility plan.
-It has no monthly premium and a $3,450 annual MOOP limit and offers many special needs-focused benefits, including prescription medication.
+It has no monthly premium, a $3,450 annual MOOP limit, and many special needs-focused benefits, including prescription medication.
 It even offers coverage for a fitness program.

 |BCBS of Rhode Island||$0||$3,450||HMO||Dual|

-How to Sign Up for Supplemental Medicare in Cranston
+How to sign up for Medicare plans in Cranston, Rhode Island

 Supplemental Medicare can complement your existing Medicare coverage, but finding the right option can be tricky.